-Jonathan continues his leadership outside the firm as a member of and past co-chair of the Criminal Justice Section of the Boston Bar Association, where he has moderated the annual securities enforcement program for several years.
+Jonathan continues his leadership outside the firm as a member of, and past co-chair, the Criminal Justice Section of the Boston Bar Association, where he has moderated the annual securities enforcement program for several years.
 Recently, he was selected to be a member of the BBA’s Amicus Committee.

 - Represented the Special Litigation Committee of Board of Directors

 We represented the SLC of the Board of a green chemical company in its investigation of claims of breach of fiduciary duty.

 - Successfully Prosecuted Legal Malpractice action against AmLaw 50 Law Firm

 We represented a large international company in a legal malpractice action against its trial counsel, which had represented the company in a breach of contract action in which the jury had awarded the plaintiff $28 million dollars.
 Trial counsel had made a series of errors during the trial.
 We successfully negotiated a very large settlement on behalf of our client.

 - Won Dismissal of Complaint brought against Massachusetts Software Company